markus13erger/MCSB/WS_2019_project_23.md

 ### 5. Are the users searching for songs they listened to?

 #### Query:
-construct {<br/>
-    ?u foaf:searched_word ?w .<br/>
-    ?u foaf:song_listened ?s.<br/>
-    ?s foaf:song_contains ?w .<br/>
+Select DISTINCT ?s<br/>

-}where { <br/>
+where { <br/>
-    {?se foaf:search_contains ?w .<br/>
-    ?s foaf:song_contains ?w.<br/>
+    {<br/>
-    ?u foaf:searched ?se .<br/>
+	?u foaf:song_listened ?s .<br/>
     ?s rdf:type ?Song .<br/>
     ?u rdf:type ?User .<br/>
+    ?w rdf:type ?Word.<br/>
+    ?se rdf:type ?Search.<br/>
-    ?w rdf:type ?Word .<br/>
+    ?se foaf:search_contains ?w .<br/>
+    ?s foaf:title ?x.<br/>
-    ?w foaf:value "Berlin".}<br/>
+    ?w foaf:value ?y.<br/>
+        FILTER(?x=?y).    <br/>

+   }<br/>
 }

 #### Description:
-This query is designed to check, whether a user has searched for a specific song which is assumed he listened to.
-If a song is asked that the user neither listened to nor searched it will return nothing.
-In this case we made a specific lookup for "Berlin", which is a song the user listened to and a term he searched for.
+This Query puts out all unique songs that the user searched for.
+In total, there are only 13 songs that the user also searched for on google.
+In our case it is only possible to check one word as a time which results in troubles if the song title contains more than one word (for example "Dancing Queen").
+This is a problem resulting from our song titles, since we chose to use song titles separated with a "+" (e.g. "Dancing+Queen"), where we could have introduced a new variable for title that links back to our rdf:Word.
+This is something we did not consider but is an important aspect for future projects.

 ### 6. Are the users searching for lyrics they listened to?